Baptiste-Yucca/rent2repay/README.md

 ## 📋 How It Works

 ### Overview
-Rent2Repay is a smart contract system that enables automated debt repayments through a Risk Management Module (RMM).
+Rent2Repay is a smart contract system that enables automated debt repayments through a RealT Money Maker (RMM).
 Users can configure weekly spending limits per token, allowing anyone to trigger repayments on their behalf.

 ### Key Features
 - **Multi-token support**: Configure different limits for different ERC20 tokens